angelaloyola/Phase-5-Project/README.md

 Eco Oasis Suites is a new chain of fully sustainable and eco-friendly hotels.
 With features such as green rooftops and solar panels, the chain has established itself as a pioneer in the industry, attracting environmentally conscious travelers.
 However, the business is currently grappling with an increasing number of canceled reservations, posing a significant challenge to its overall profitability.

 The last-minute nature of these cancelations leaves the hotels with minimal time to fill the vacant rooms before the scheduled arrival dates.
 This not only leads to missed revenue opportunities but also disrupts the operational efficiency of the hotel.
-The need to address this problem has prompted the chain to seek a proactive solution – a tool that can help identify reservations at risk of cancellation well in advance in order to allow for intervention.
+The need to address this problem has prompted the chain to seek a proactive solution – a tool that can help identify reservations at risk of cancelation well in advance in order to allow for intervention.

 Once the tool identifies reservations at risk of cancelation, Eco Oasis Suites can launch targeted interventions to encourage guests to retain their bookings.
 Possible interventions may include offering meal vouchers, exclusive promotions, room upgrades, or personalized incentives aligned with the brand's sustainability values.
-The goal is not only to minimize cancellations but also to enhance guest satisfaction and loyalty.
+The goal is not only to minimize cancelations but also to enhance guest satisfaction and loyalty.

 ## Data Understanding and Exploration